-6. Connect Panorama Boulevard to the Airport Loop Trail and Sunset Park. - 7.
+6. Explore trail connections between residential neighborhoods and the Airport Loop Trail and Sunset Park. - 7.
 Connect Sunset Park to Shelby Drive. - 8.
 The Transportation Master Plan proposes a connection to Northview Road (contingent on a future stormwater improvement project). - ➤ Trails are to be shared use for both pedestrians and bicyclists.